sanelamesic1/magento-testautomation-framework/README.md

 ```/playwright.config.ts``` → Configuration for test execution.

+### Test types
+Test cases are split into smoke and regression suite with added tags in every test case.

+### Test-plan
+Under the folder ```test-plan``` there is a file with detail test cases for smoke and regression suite.

 ## CI/CD Setup (GitHub Actions)
 This framework integrates GitHub Actions for automated test execution on push/pull requests.